 Around four in 10 companies offer some type of disability insurance as part of their employee benefits, according to LIMRA’s Life Insurance Barometer Study 2019.
 If yours does, your employer may subsidize your premium.

 If you don’t have access to LTD through the workplace, you can purchase an individual policy on your own.
-By going down this path, you’ll be able to customize your coverage and choose the best benefit and elimination periods for your needs.
+By going down this path, you’ll be able to customize your coverage and choose the best benefit and elimination period for your needs.

 Is long-term disability insurance taxable?